 The 2021/22 capital programme budget was revised from £87.386m to £103.987m to take account of the Council's decision to accelerate investment to improve internal common stairwell and to increase resources for MTIS, as well as, the reprofiling of slippage from 2020/21.
 The year end capital programme outturn for 2021/22 was £64.850 million; slippage of £39.137 million.
-Almost 30% of the slippage was due to the delay in concluding the land acquisition of Liberton Hospital, with the purchase now expected to complete before the end of the 2022 calendar year.
+Almost 30% of the slippage was due to the delay in concluding the land acquisition of Liberton Hospital, which is now expected to conclude in early 2022/23.
 Other slippage was due to delays in projects under construction through the impacts of material shortages and Covid-19 measures extending the duration of the programme.